 Introduction

 Fruits constitute a fundamental component of a balanced human diet.
-Fruits provide essential micronutrients such as vitamin C, vitamin A, folates, potassium, dietary fibre and a wide range of phytochemicals that are useful for human body.
-These micronutrients support immune functions and reduce the risk of chronic diseases.
+Fruits provide essential micronutrients such as vitamin C, vitamin A, folates, potassium, dietary fibre and a wide range of phytochemicals that are useful for human body (Reference, year) These micronutrients support immune functions and reduce the risk of chronic diseases (Reference, year).
 Increased consumer awareness regarding nutrition and lifestyle-related disorders has driven a consistent rise in global fruit demand over the past three decades.
 However, alongside production growth, postharvest loss (PHL) continues to undermine the availability, quality and economic value of fruits.
+(Reference, year)

 Postharvest loss refers to the measurable quantitative and qualitative deterioration in fruits occurring between harvest and final consumption (Kader, 2005).
 These losses may occur during harvesting, handling, transportation, storage, processing and retail marketing.
 Unlike cereal grains, fruits are highly perishable due to their high moisture content (70–95%), soft texture and active metabolic processes.
 As a result, fruits are particularly vulnerable to rapid deterioration once detached from the plant.
 Globally, postharvest losses in fruits are estimated to range between 20% and 50%, with higher percentages reported in tropical and developing regions (FAO, 2019).
 In developing economies, limited cold chain infrastructure, inadequate packaging, poor road connectivity and traditional marketing systems contribute significantly to these losses (Kitinoja & Kader, 2015).

 India presents a paradoxical scenario: it is one of the largest fruit producers in the world, yet it suffers from substantial postharvest inefficiencies.
 India is the second largest producer of fruits and vegetables after China.
 According to the Ministry of Food Processing Industries (MoFPI, 2022), postharvest losses in fruits in India range between 15% and 25%, depending on the crop and stage of the supply chain (Fig 1).
-This reflects a huge economic losses and reduced nutritional security for a growing population.
+This reflects a huge economic loss and reduced nutritional security for a growing population.
 Therefore, a systematic understanding of fruit production patterns and the major causes of postharvest losses is essential for developing effective mitigation strategies.